Dealing with disruptive neighbours

 - trees, rubbish or the general condition of your neighbour's property

-- If you suspect an animal has been abandoned.
+- when you suspect an animal has been abandoned.

 - trees, rubbish or the general condition of private property